-‘Grey’s Anatomy’ Recap: Huge Japril Moment Steals The Show In Episode 16
+‘Grey’s Anatomy’ Recap: Huge ‘Japril’ Moment Steals The Show In Episode 16

 — Sarah Drew (@sarahdrew) March 17, 2017

 Jackson, however, isn’t around when Grey’s Anatomy reveals that his donor throat tissue.
-And he’s not at the hotel Japril is crashing at prepping for surgery, either.
-He’s at a local Bozeman bar with a dead phone that April is burning up when she finally tracks him down, three sheets to the wind and eyeballing the bartender (that April still doesn’t know is Jackson’s long-lost pop).
+And he’s not at the hotel they are staying in prepping for surgery, either.
+He’s at a local Bozeman bar with a dead phone that April is burning up when she finally tracks him down, three sheets to the wind and eyeballing the bartender — that April still doesn’t know is Jackson’s long-lost pop.

-After being subjected to some decidedly spousal nagging (including being told that he needs to act like a grown-up when he has a surgery to complete), Jackson breaks a glass and runs out.
-That’s when the bartender introduces himself to the former Mrs. Japril, and she realizes what all the fuss is about.
+After being subjected to some decidedly spousal nagging, including being told that he needs to act like a grown-up when he has a surgery to complete, Jackson breaks a glass and runs out.
+That’s when the bartender introduces himself to April, and she realizes what all the fuss is about.

 “I was a surgeon, many lives ago.
 The hours are better and nobody dies.”

-The bartender goes on to introduce himself as Robert Avery (played by, as TV Line reports, the incomparable Eric Roberts).
+The bartender goes on to introduce himself as Robert Avery, played by the incomparable Eric Roberts.

 Grey’s Anatomy’s Sarah Drew Breaks Down the Moment Every Japril Fan Was Waiting For & What… https://t.co/jPudYLPWTN pic.twitter.com/HL8GqR8xfZ